Frenchman’s Creek (1944) Directed by Mitchell Leisen. Joan Fontaine, Arturo de Córdova, Basil Rathbone (110 min).

 Fontaine and Leisen did not get on, yet he was the first director to glamorize her on screen, and her sumptuous costumes, deepening in color saturation as her passion for her pirate lover increases makes for a beautifully visualized story arc.
 “Returning home and plotting to distract the company, she dons the flaming scarlet and gold gown, and Leisen extends the power of the gown by packing the scene with reds and golds.
 There are men about, but we see only the dress, the masses of golden hair, her ruby and gold jewelry, goblets of burgundy on the table with an all-gold service and a bowl of oranges.
 This tour de force was Leisen’s most triumphant moment in his constant quest for the subjective use of color.
 Screaming forth with extremes of color saturation only the three strip Technicolor process could provide, the image is tempered nonetheless by Leisen’s invincible good taste as manifested in the elegant shapes of all the brilliantly colored forms.
 With this scene alone, Leisen has won immortality” (Chierichetti 194).

 Chierichetti likewise disdains Arturo de Cordova.
 The wartime leading man shortage provided an opportunity for charisma free actors like John Payne to have a shot at leading roles.
 But I would never include Mexican matinee idol Cordova in that category.
 “Cordova simply did not have the variety, the charm, or the strength to play the part interestingly or convincingly, and there was nothing Leisen could do to help him.
 He was attractive, but in a rugged, realistic way, which was inappropriate for the dreamlike, romantic quality of the film as a whole, and mismated to the fairy tale princess aura of Fontaine” (Chierichetti 194).
 I seriously beg to differ with the appraisal.
 Cordova is earthy and passionate, with a poetic side to his adventurousness.
 His welcoming of Dona’s disguise as a boy, and their clear enjoyment of some sexytime in the captain’s cabin (in defiance of the Production Code) is rather pleasantly shocking.
 If his acting style is “un-Hollywood” that only serves to underline Dona’s attraction to a dangerous outsider.
+De Cordoba dons rather bizarre pirate loungewear at one point.
+One can only imagine the outfit is the director’s particular fantasy.
 If you want to see him as Mexican superstar, I recommend The Kneeling Goddess or In The Palm of Your Hand.

 Fontaine didn’t get along with Cordova, either.
 They disliked each other so heartily, that they would not film close-ups with each other, and stand ins were used for the reverse shots.
 Fontaine did not endear herself to the distinguished cast, which also includes Rathbone, Nigel Bruce and Cecil Kellaway by complaining on the set one day what a burden it was to have to carry the whole film on her shoulders.
 Cast and crew work with each other and loathe each other, but still, a delightful film gets made.
 It’s one of the eternal mysteries of studio era Hollywood.